Stedman Graham: Early life and education

+Graham is reported to be 6 feet 6 inches (1.98 m) tall.

 Business career

 Graham eventually moved to High Point, North Carolina, to establish himself in public relations.
 At B & C Associates, Graham worked on behalf of Black causes and worked with many distinguished clients, including author Maya Angelou and South African activist Winnie Mandela.

-He is also founder of Chicago, Illinois's AAD (formerly, Athletes Against Drugs), a non-profit organization that provides services to youth and has awarded over $1.5 million in scholarships since its founding in 1985.
+He is also founder of Chicago's AAD (formerly, Athletes Against Drugs), a non-profit organization that provides services to youth and has awarded over $1.5 million in scholarships since its founding in 1985.
 It also arranged for sports figures to educate children about substance abuse.

 He is a member of the Indiana Broadcasting Hall of Fame.

-In 1988 Graham created S. Graham & Associates, a Chicago-based corporate and educational marketing and consulting firm.
+In 1988, Graham created S. Graham & Associates, a Chicago-based corporate and educational marketing and consulting firm.

 Graham was an adjunct professor at Full Sail University.

-Public speaking

-Graham has delivered speeches at many public and private schools on the topics of identity and self-awareness.

 Books

 Graham is the author of several self-help and business-related books, including: